-For higher levels of energy and alertness, as well as improved focus throughout the day, exercise in the morning.
+For higher levels of energy and alertness, as well as improved focus throughout the day, try to exercise in the morning.
 If a visit to the gym won’t fit into your schedule, there are plenty of exercises you can do from home.
-A smart device, or laptop, paired with a fitness app allows you to workout anywhere at any time.
+A smart device, or laptop, paired with a fitness app gives you the freedom to workout anywhere at any time.
 A brisk walk is also a great exercise, and a wonderful way to practice self-care.

 More sleep seems like the obvious solution when we are tired – but that is easier said than done, especially for caregivers.
 On average most adults need between 7 to 8 hours of sleep per night.

 Chronic stress – a challenge many caregivers face – is just one of the many risk factors for sleep disturbances.
 Certain medications, hormones, as well as your age can also impact your ability to sleep well.